bridrod/Nagios/check-dell-warranty-README.md

 # Nagios
-Monitoring Script for Dell Warranty
+Monitoring Script for Dell Warranty, pulls Service Tag (STag) using SNMP from server OS and the iDRAC as a backup.

 Dell has moved to a more secure method for obtaining information on devices (including warranty info).
 They moved away from API key (v4) to OAuthTLS2.0 (v5).